jmoldow/talks/the-last-mile.md

 ### The Last Mile - Delivering the Last 10 Percent of a 4-year Migration
 <!-- AUTO-GENERATED FILE -->
 <!--BEGIN:the-last-mile-->

-### The Last Mile - Delivering the Last 10 Percent of a 4-year Migration
 **And experiments in team effectiveness**

 Presented by: **Jordan Moldow**